Unified matrix-vector wave equation, reciprocity and representations: Seismoelectric waves

-Equations (\ref{Eeqg27a}) $-$ (\ref{Emax4a'}) form the starting point for deriving a two-way wave equation for the quantities $\bftau_3^b$, $p$, $\hat{\vector E}_0$, ${\bf v}^s$, $w_3$ and $\hat{\vector H}_0$ in vector $\bq$.
-These equations and the following derivation were first published in a Ph.D. thesis \cite{Shaw2005PHD}, based on notes of the author.
+Equations (G.18) $-$ (G.25) in Appendix G in the main paper form the starting point for deriving a seismoelectric matrix-vector wave equation for the quantities $\bftau_3^b$, $p^f$, ${\bf E}_0$, ${\bf v}^s$, $w_3$ and ${\bf H}_0$ in vector $\bq$.
 We separate the derivatives in the $x_3$-direction from the lateral derivatives, according to